 All Mazda3 hatchback models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.

 Available safety extras include a Blind Spot Monitoring System and Rear Cross Traffic Alert, the latter of which monitors for perpendicular traffic during backup maneuvers.
 Also optional is a Lane Departure Warning system that alerts the driver if the Mazda3 begins to drift into an adjacent, and a Smart City Brake Support system that, at speeds below 19 mph, uses laser sensors to watch for potential front collisions.
 If an imminent crash is detected, the system warns the driver and, if necessary, autonomously applies the brakes to mitigate the severity of the impact.

-The Mazda3 hatchback is aimed at the best the compact segment has to offer, namely the fine-handling Ford Focus Hatchback and the foul-weather-friendly Subaru Impreza hatchback, which boasts standard all-wheel-drive.
+The Mazda3 hatchback is aimed at the best the compact segment has to offer, namely the Subaru Impreza, the Honda Civic, and the Toyota Corolla Hatch.